cheredia19/life-expectancy-world-bank-1960-2022/README.md

   yAxis="life_exp"
 />

 Two little drops in 1978 and 2004 prevented **Maldives** from a full constant growth curve.
-Still, the South-Asian country recorded the highest improvement in life expectancy at birth.
+Still, the South-Asian country recorded the fourth highest improvement in life expectancy at birth since 1960.

 <PlotlyBarChart
   data={{